-If you will indulge me…Take your right hand and begin massaging your left index finger.
+If you will indulge me . . . take your right hand and begin massaging your left index finger.
 Start out gently and slowly use more force so that you are pushing the muscle into the bone.
 Pay close attention to what you notice.
 Do this for a minute or so and then feel into that massaged index finger.
 Does it feel different from the other fingers?
 Are you able to feel it more from the inside than the others?
 Does it feel more alive?

 The fun in writing your own blog is getting to unapologetically defend your bias and guide others in exercises of your choice.

-Not “Talk Therapy”
+Beyond “Talk Therapy”

 Psychotherapy has accrued many nicknames, perhaps none more famous than “talk therapy.”
 Such an association can lead some to believe that talking our way through our problems is the main therapeutic path.
 Somatic psychotherapy (the apple of my biased eye) offers an alternative view.
 What if talking merely serves as a pathway to a far richer experiential territory?
 After all, there is much more to a given moment than the words we use to describe it.
 What if our cognitive interpretation is not the most trustworthy source of information or efficient resource for renegotiating our unwanted symptoms?

-Just Animals
+We’re All Just Animals

 Let us assume for a moment that we are animals—because we are.
 Animals, as most of us have seen, have thoroughly well-adapted self-protective instincts.
 Witness your dog’s automatic response to a barely audible sound coming from the bushes, or your cat’s lightning quick reaction to the dog’s sudden barking fit.
 Their bodies have developed to react extremely efficiently in the face of danger as part of nature’s most compelling force: survival.
 In this respect, we have a body not altogether different from my feline companion Sophy or the highly alert deer grazing in the pasture.
 In times of stress or threat, we know our brain operates in such a way as to react more quickly than our conceptual capacities ever could.